onflow/docs/docs/concepts/events.md

 # Events

-Flow events are special values that can be emitted during the execution of a Cadence program.
+Flow events are special values that are emitted to off-chain chain observers during the execution of a Cadence program.

 Events are defined as Cadence code and you should [read Cadence documentation](../cadence/language/events.md) to understand how to define them.